A Characterization of Universally Optimal Queueing Regimes: Proof of the Main Result

-\begin{remark} The values $\ruinp_{\njobs}$ and $\ruint_{\njobs}$ are, respectively, the ruin probability and the expected time until the game is over in a gambler's ruin problem with a biased coin. \citet[section 2.3]{HasHav:Kluwer2003} use the explicit expressions for these quantities to calculate the optimal threshold $\nopt$.
-These expressions are not needed for our argument. \end{remark}
+\begin{remark} When $\nserv=1$, the event that Alice has a critical service event is the event that Alice's system empties.
+In this case, the values $\ruinptilde_{\njobs}$ and $\ruinttilde_{\njobs}$ are, respectively, the ruin probability and the expected time until the game is over in a gambler's ruin problem with a biased coin. \citet[section 2.3]{HasHav:Kluwer2003} used the explicit expressions for these quantities to calculate the optimal threshold $\nopt$.
+These expressions are not needed for our argument. \citet[section~4.4.2]{HavOz:QMSM2018} used a similar probability-of-ruin argument to compute the social cost of deviation and to find the socially optimal threshold.

-\begin{remark} \citet[section~4.4.2]{HavOz:QMSM2018} use a similar probability-of-ruin argument to compute the social cost of deviation and to find the socially optimal threshold. \end{remark}
+For $\nserv>1$, we do not have explicit expressions for these quantities, but they can be expressed---using standard Markov chain arguments---as solutions of linear equations in $\njobs$ variables (the number of states in the Markov process). \end{remark}